 When people in the United States refer to the Mexican hairless, they generally mean the miniature-sized Xoloitzcuintli (pronounced "sho-low-eets-queen-tlee").
 But the Federacion Canofila Mexicana, A.C., the Mexican registry for all pets, considers both sized dogs Xoloitzcuintli or Mexican hairless, and differentiates them as either standard or miniature in size.

 The Mexican hairless has a compact head with alert, upright bat ears.
-Her snout is longer than her skull.
-Her chest is considered deep and her stomach is muscular and lifted.
-Her back is straight and ends in a rounded rump.
-Her tail is long and thin.
+His snout is longer than his skull.
+His chest is considered deep and his stomach is muscular and lifted.
+His back is straight and ends in a rounded rump.
+His tail is long and thin.
 The dog's feet are like those of a hare.

 Unlike other dogs, the Mexican hairless sweats through the skin, including under its arms, and seldom pants after physical exertion.
 This dog also may lack a full set of teeth, although most have their front teeth and molars.